GlobalAMR/GLASS-2025/README.md

-# GLASS-report <UNDER DEVELOPMENT STILL, DON'T FORK YET!>
+# GLASS 2025 Report — Analytical Code
-This repository provides Rcode for the figures featuring in the GLASS 2024 report
+This repository will host the R and Stan code developed for the analytical work underpinning the GLASS 2025 report.

-## 2025 GLASS report - Objectives
-1) Present progress in participation of countries in the Global Antimicrobial Resistance and Use Surveillance System (GLASS) and the progress in global AMR surveillance coverage at national, regional and global levels.

-2) Summarize global AMR data from 2016 to 2023
+The materials are currently being prepared and will be made available in the coming days.

-## 2025 GLASS report - Audience
+## 2025 GLASS report - Summary
-The 2025 GLASS Report is intended for a broad audience, including:

-1) National Ministries of Health: to inform and guide national health policies and strategies.
-2) Public health agencies and practitioners: to provide data and insights necessary for effective public health interventions.
-3) Policy makers: to support the development of informed policies and regulations.
-4) Academia: to offer data for research and education on antimicrobial resistance.
-5) General public: to raise awareness and understanding of AMR and its global implications
+The Global Antimicrobial Resistance and Use Surveillance System (GLASS) 2025 report provides standardized, model-based estimates of antimicrobial resistance across countries and regions.
+Drawing on over 23 million infections reported by 104 countries, the report estimates resistance to 22 antibiotics in eight priority bacterial pathogens across four major infection types.
+By adjusting for population structure and surveillance coverage, these analyses offer a robust global picture of AMR trends.
+The report also introduces a framework to assess the maturity and completeness of national surveillance systems, supporting global efforts to strengthen AMR monitoring and response.

 ## 2025 GLASS report - Outline
 # Global Antibiotic Resistance Surveillance Report 2025